Azure/cortana-intelligence-inventory-optimization/Manual Deployment Guide/README.md

 7) In the new opened window, provide the following details:
  - Name the environment as **env** (do not change the path).
  - Select base interpreter **Python 3.4(32-bit)**.
+ - Uncheck **Download and install packages**

 ![](Figures/website3.png)

+>**NOTE:** If you have not unchecked the **Download and install packages** in above step, you will see some unable to install packages error on the console.
+This can be ignored as we will manually put thoes packages, as mentioned in below step.

 8) Copy site-packages from inventoryoptimizationwebsite\inventoryoptimizationwebsite\inventoryoptimizationwebsite\\**site-packages** and replace the folder inventoryoptimizationwebsite\inventoryoptimizationwebsite\env\Lib\\**site-packages** with it.

-9) Right click on the new python evnironment **env(Python 3.4(32-bit))** and select **install from requirements.txt**.
-This will refrest the virtual environment and load all the python packages which we copied in step 8.
+9) Right click on the new python environment **env(Python 3.4(32-bit))** and select **install from requirements.txt**.
+This will refresh the virtual environment and load all the python packages which we copied in step 8.

 #### 3. Publish Web Site to Azure Web App Server